Creative Media BA (Hons)

 - Extensive industry links, including live professional briefs run in collaboration with major national organisations, expert guest lecturers and our own highly commercially experienced staff team

-- With options in visual effects and motion graphics, photography, film, sound, animation, graphic and web design, you can develop the multi-disciplinary expertise required in this rapidly evolving sector
+- With modules in visual effects and motion graphics, photography, film, sound design, innovation, graphic and web design, you can develop the multi-disciplinary expertise required in this rapidly evolving sector

 - Showcase your talent with our final year Degree Show - a prestigious private view opens the exhibition, your chance to share your work with top industry professionals for employment opportunities